Wapiti08/UTLParser/README.md

 - extract the entities (obj, sub, action) from events (both structured and unstructured logs)
 - correlate processes and build process-specific communities
 - graph compression with graph summarization
-- distributed graph-based neural network training
 - creation of causal and provenance graphs
-- graph training with mutiple attributes for nodes and edges

 ## Explaination of Dataset